olebole/irafdoc/doc/nttools.tproject.rst

   <dt><b>(uniq = no) [boolean]</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='' Line='(uniq = no) [boolean]' -->
   <dd>Eliminate duplicate rows from the output table?
-  If 'unique' is set to <tt>"yes"</tt>, only one of each set of duplicate rows is included in the output table.
+  If 'unique' is set to <span style="font-family: monospace;">"yes"</span>, only one of each set of duplicate rows is included in the output table.
 All columns in the output table must be identical for the row to be removed.
 String comparisons are case sensitive.
 Care should be used in setting this option for